-Cupra Formentor e-Hybrid interior & comfort
+Cupra Formentor e-Hybrid interior, dashboard & comfort

 The Formentor's interior quality is excellent, with plenty of standard equipment across the range